Global Entry vs. TSA PreCheck: Which Prescreen Will Get You Through Airport Security the Fastest?

 Airline elite status

-Using your airline elite status is one of the quickest ways to get expedited security.
-Most airlines provide their mid-tier and high-tier to access priority security lines, allowing you to join first-class passengers at security, even when you are flying coach.
-The benefit is typically extended to companions traveling with an elite member too, so you won’t have to leave your partner or kids behind.
-Read on for 15 more travel points perks you didn’t know existed.
+Using your airline elite status is one of the best and least expensive ways to speed through the airport.
+Most airlines provide their mid-tier and high-tier customers with access to priority security lines, allowing you to join first-class passengers at security—even when you’re flying coach.
+Plus, Elite status benefits typically extend to companions traveling with an elite member, so you won’t have to leave your partner or kids behind.